CosmoLike/cocoa/README.md

 ### (expert) Via Cocoa's internal cache <a name="required_packages_cache"></a>

 (**Warning**) This method is slow, not advisable.
-It does, however, provide some advantages to the experienced user (ex: the adoption of newer GCC compiler).
+It does, however, provide the experienced user more flexibility in choosing the compiler, python and package version.

 Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
 We also provide a local copy of almost all required packages on Cocoa's cache folder named [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) (there are HPC machines where compute nodes don't have internet access, NASA Pleiades being one example).
 We, therefore, only assume the pre-installation of the following packages to perform the local setup via Cocoa's internal cache: